Skip to content

 According to experts, just 20 minutes of sniffing is as enriching for dogs as a one-hour walk - so games that involve your dog putting their nose to work are a great shout right now.

-Our favourite sniffing game to play at home is to scrunch up pieces of paper and hide treats inside for our dogs to find.
+Our favourite sniffing game to play at home is find it!
+Use The Clam, our treat dispensing ball or hide treats in scrunched up paper and hide them for your dog to sniff out and find.

 This is a great way to build noise confidence, too!